smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 _Run the chef-client in local mode.
 This allows all commands that work against the Chef server to also work against the local chef-repo._

 _Local mode is a way to run the chef-client against the chef-repo on a local machine as if it were running against the Chef server.
 Local mode relies on chef-zero, which acts as a very lightweight instance of the Chef server. chef-zero reads and writes to the chef_repo_path, which allows all commands that normally work against the Chef server to be used against the local chef-repo._

+`-W`, `--dry-run` mode
+_Run the executable in why-run mode, which is a type of chef-client run that does everything except modify the system.
+Use why-run mode to understand why the chef-client makes the decisions that it makes and to learn more about the current and proposed state of the system._

 `--audit-mode`
 _The chef-client may be run in audit-mode.
 Use audit-mode to evaluate custom rules—also referred to as audits—that are defined in recipes_